derekmpham/interview-prep/full-stack-general-questions.md

 <br>

+<strong>Explain the purpose of each of the HTTP request types when used with a RESTFUL web service.</strong>

+There's five main HTTP request types used with a RESTFUL web service: GET, POST, PUT, UPDATE, and DELETE.

 <strong>What is an idempotent operation?</strong>

 It's an operation that produces the same result no matter how manytimes it's repeated--PUT and DELETE methods are considered to be idempotent.